aaronparker/aaronparker.github.io/_posts/2009-05-17-windows-7-on-a-dell-latitiude-xt2.md

 ### Dell ControlPoint

 The ControlPoint software encompasses a number of modules - System Manager (control of the tablet and display & other devices), Security Manager (manages the TPM, fingerprint sensor and other security functions) and Connection Manager (controls wireless LAN and broadband functions).
-As is usual for most of this type of software, it contains many components that mimic functionality already built into Windows Vista and 7, making the software largley redundant.
+As is usual for most of this type of software, it contains many components that mimic functionality already built into Windows Vista and 7, making the software largely redundant.

 Why manufactures continue to include second rate alternatives to the far more elegant tools in the OS, I can't quite fathom.
 Perhaps they're worried you'll forget what brand of machine you've bought and want every possible opportunity to shove their logo in your face - user experience be damned..